Koushikakki/Smart-Grocery-List-Manager/readme.md

 ##  Features

-✅ Add grocery items with name and quantity
+ Add grocery items with name and quantity
-✅ Display the grocery list in real-time
+ Display the grocery list in real-time
-✅ Mark items as purchased (strikethrough effect)
+ Mark items as purchased (strikethrough effect)
-✅ Remove items from the list
+ Remove items from the list
-✅ Live summary:
+ Live summary:
   • Total items
   • Remaining (unpurchased) items
+ The data will be stored in local storage to avoid loss of data

 ---